slackhq/slack-api-docs/events/message/message_changed.md

 using the [`chat.update` method](/methods/chat.update).
 The `message` property contains the updated message object.

-When clients recieve this message type, they should look for an existing message with the same `message.ts` in that `channel`.
+When clients receive this message type, they should look for an existing message with the same `message.ts` in that `channel`.
 If they find one the existing message should be replaced with the new one.